Headley, Surrey: Economy

-There is a military hospital (previously run by the RAF Hospital) at Headley Court in the parish, once the manor house, with the main building reconstructed in 1899.
-Its playing fields can be used for helicopters.
-This unit closed in September 2018, and the site was bought for redevelopment in May 2019 by Angle Property.

 Amenities

 The village has an active church, shop, village hall and pub.

 County-supported schools are in Leatherhead, Ashtead, Mickleham and Dorking.
 Some children attend private schools.

 Headley is known for its large heath lands, which are owned by the National Trust, leading out towards Box Hill.
 Canadian troops used the Health during World War II as a tank and combat training ground.

 Transport

 A typically two-hourly bus service (number 21) between Crawley and Epsom connects Headley to Box Hill, Dorking and Leatherhead.
 A service was provided by Surrey County Council for local children aged 5–11 years, to primary schools, which terminated on 1 September 2006.

 A bus service is also provided by St. Andrew's Catholic School, Leatherhead, for its pupils (aged 11 to 18).

 The nearest station by road is Betchworth, which is served by trains to Redhill, Guildford and Reading.
 Box Hill & Westhumble station, which has trains to London Victoria and London Waterloo, is also nearby.